philippe86220/-UNO-Q-WebRadio-Modulino-Buttons-LCD-Linux-Audio-/README.md

 ---

-## Observed behavior

-- The system keeps running after App Lab is closed
-- The system keeps running after the computer is powered off
-- The system remains controllable via physical buttons

----

-## Important note
-This is not a fully automatic boot system.
-The application must be started once via App Lab.
-After that, it becomes fully autonomous.

----

 ## Hardware used
 - Arduino UNO Q
 - Hub USB C, Adaptateur USB C vers HDMI 4K avec PD 100W, 2 USB 3.0 et USB C 5Gbps